udacity/cloud-developer/course-02/project/image-filter-starter-code/README.md

 ### Create a new endpoint in the server.ts file

-The starter code has a task for you to complete an endpoint in `./src/server.ts` which uses query paramater to download an image from a public URL, filter the image, and return the result.
+The starter code has a task for you to complete an endpoint in `./src/server.ts` which uses query parameter to download an image from a public URL, filter the image, and return the result.

 We've included a few helper functions to handle some of these concepts and we're importing it for you at the top of the `./src/server.ts`  file.